ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `Game.FindPlayersInSphere(Vector3 position, Number radius, [table parameters])`

 Similar to `FindPlayersInCylinder()`, but the volume of a sphere is considered in the search instead.
-Also note that the player’s center is at the pelvis.
+Also note that the player's center is at the pelvis.
 The moment that point exits the sphere area the effect ends, as the extent of their collision capsules is not taken into account for these searches.

 ```lua
 function Tick()